gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 - If `--no-cache=false`, try to execute tsh from cache with `--no-cache=true`
 - If tsh does not exist in cache, execute as usual

 Another option could be to have users update their `PATH` env with `export PATH=$HOME/.tsh/bin:$PATH`.
+Adding the tsh bin directory to the `PATH` environment in the user's `.profile` can be handled by tsh.
 Users would then execute the cached binary directly.
-This seems like a simpler approach then the above methods.
-The problem is that this requries an extra step for the users, and the cached binary would not support TouchID for macOS users.
+This seems like a simpler approach than the above methods.
+The problem is that the cached binary would not support TouchID for macOS users.

+I believe macOS software needs to be notarized as a requirement for TouchID.
+For this reason Teleport provides a separate signed tsh download at `https://cdn.teleport.dev/tsh-13.3.4.pkg`.
+We could change the download method for macOS users, but this might not be very straight forward to implement.

 ## UX